What is Public Access Training?

 - is able to generalize foundation behaviors to several places

-- dog is able to ignore oter members of the public and other dogs
+- your dog is able to ignore oter members of the public and other dogs

 - has successfully completed the canine good neighbor (or canine good neighbor) test